Last Christmas (film): Critical response

 Owen Gleiberman of Variety gave the film a negative review and wrote, "It's twee, it's precious, it's forced.
 And it's light on true romance, maybe because the movie itself is a little too in love with itself."
 John DeFore of The Hollywood Reporter called it a misfire, however adding, "it earns some warm feelings for its determination not to be like anything else currently in circulation."
 Alonso Duralde of TheWrap compared the film to a Christmas album, and said it was not as good as Paul Feig's best work, though "it fulfills a craving for sticky Christmas pudding."
 Hadley Freeman in The Guardian contrasted Emma Thompson's 1995 high quality adaptation of Sense and Sensibility to Last Christmas describing it as "second-rate, absurd, [and] inexplicable".

 Charles Bramesco of The A.V.
 Club called the film "a guilty pleasure" but criticised the plot twist as predictable.
 He praised Clarke for her performance, saying "she succeeds in the only real meaningful test of rom-com skill, in that she makes us want her to be happy."

 David Fear of Rolling Stone described the film as "incredibly, shockingly, monumentally bad.
 The kind of bad that falls somewhere between finding a lump of coal in your stocking and discovering one painfully lodged in your rectum."

+Accolades

+Last Christmas was also one of 100 films that received the ReFrame Stamp for 2019, awarded by the gender equity coalition ReFrame for films that are proven to have gender-balanced hiring.
+It received a nomination for Best Romance at the 2021 Golden Trailer Awards.